StackVista/stackstate-docs/use/glossary.md

 * **monitor function** - Defines the underlying algorithm used to compute the health states produced by a monitor.
 * **monitor runner** - A subsystem of StackState responsible for execution of the logic of a monitor in a timely manner.
 * **permission** - Defines access to specific actions for users.
 * **prefix** - STQL query that is specific to a role.
-It is added as a query prefix to every query executed by users in that role.
+It's added as a query prefix to every query executed by users in that role.
 * **propagation** - Defines how a component affects its health state based on dependencies and relations.
 Health state propagates in the opposite direction of the dependency, e.g., a virtual machine crash will influence applications running on it.
 * **propagation function** - Allows users to alter the propagation logic for a specific component.
 * **relation** - Models a dependency between components.